Document status: ⚠️ DRAFT

 States in bold exist on CPAN.

-COMPROMISED no YES YES no no NONE Ecosystem
+COMPROMISED no YES YES NONE Ecosystem

-CUSTODY YES no no YES no SECURITY Ecosystem
+CUSTODY YES no no SECURITY Ecosystem

-DELISTED YES YES YES no no NONE Ecosystem
+DELISTED YES YES YES NONE Ecosystem

-DUAL no YES YES no no OK Ecosystem
+DUAL no YES YES OK Ecosystem

-NOXFER no YES no no no NONE Ecosystem
+NOXFER no YES no NONE Ecosystem

-UNREACHABLE no YES YES no no ERROR Ecosystem
+UNREACHABLE no YES YES ERROR Ecosystem

 Project State Indicators